Classification of Multiwavelength Transients with Machine Learning: Results

 \subsubsection{Non-representative training set}

 \ml{Because our original data set is limited, we expect the results outlined in \autoref{sec:repr} to represent an idealised case.
-In practice, we anticipate that any test set would consist of some objects not present in our training set.} To construct a more realistic test of the classifier performance with the data currently available, instead of training the classifier on samples from all the light curves, we trained it on a subset of light curves.
+In practice, we anticipate that any test set would consist of some objects not present in our training set.} To construct a more realistic test of the classifier performance with the data currently available, instead of training the classifier on samples from all the original light curves, we trained it on a subset of light curves.
 As can be seen from Fig. \ref{fig:numVtime}, only five classes have greater than four light curves.
-In order to ensure the training subset contained all classes, we only removed light curves from these five classes.
+In order to ensure the training subset contained all classes, we removed light curves from only these five classes.
 We still included the classes with only one object in both the training and test sets, because these objects can cause confusion between classes which would be artificially removed if they were excluded.

 We removed 25\% of the light curves in these five classes at random, GP regression was performed on the remaining 75\% of the original light curves.
-From these, $7500$ simulated light curves were generated for each of the 11 classes.
-Wavelet feature extraction was then performed on each of the simulated light curves followed by PCA as before.
-This was used as the training set. \ksn{A further $2500$ simulated light curves were drawn from the remaining 25\% of the light curves.
-GP regression, wavelet extraction and PCA were performed as before.} This was used as the test set.
+From these, \ksr{$1500$} simulated light curves were generated for each of the 11 classes. \ksr{As before, these simulated light curves were eight hours long with 100 evenly spaced data points.} Wavelet feature extraction was then performed on each of the simulated light curves followed by PCA\ksr{, resulting in \ksnn{100} features as before.} This was used as the training set. \mln{A further \ksr{$500$} simulated light curves were drawn from the remaining 25\% of the light curves.
+GP regression, wavelet extraction and the PCA components from the training set were used to project the high dimensional feature set down to \ksnn{100} features as before.} This was used as the test set. \ksr{The random forest was trained and the hyperparameters optimised as described in \autoref{sec:repr}.}

 This was repeated 20 times, each time removing 25\% of the light curves at random.
-The results of this is shown in Figs. \ref{fig:min_max} and \ref{fig:real}. \ks{It can be seen that the performance of our classifier has decreased by $\approx $ 22\%, which is to be expected given the non-representativeness of the training set.} \ml{In particular, well-represented classes like AGN still perform well but classes such as SN, where the training set is highly diverse with many dissimilar objects, are poorly classified.}
+The results of this is shown in Figs. \ref{fig:min_max} and \ref{fig:real}. \ks{It can be seen that the performance of our classifier has decreased \ksnn{by $\approx $ 19\%}, which is to be expected given the non-representativeness of the training set.} \ml{In particular, well-represented classes like AGN still perform well but classes such as SN, where the training set is highly diverse with many dissimilar objects, are poorly classified.} \ksnn{The overall accuracy averaged over the 20 runs was found to be 78\%.
+We expect the performance of the classifier on real world data, which has similar properties to our dataset, to be similar to the performance on these held out datasets.}